-Bungalows will normally only be allocated to applicants aged 55 years or older, or to applicants under 55 who have been assessed by the Housing Needs Team as requiring a ground floor level access property (or an adapted property if the bungalow is adapted) or existing tenants on the Transfer List seeking to downsize from a their current accommodation.
+Bungalows will normally only be allocated to applicants aged 55 years or older, or to applicants under 55 who have been assessed by the Housing Needs Team as requiring a ground floor level access property (or an adapted property if the bungalow is adapted) or existing older tenants on the Transfer List seeking to downsize from their current accommodation.

-5.6 Bidding
+5.6.
+Bidding

-Applicants who are eligible for a property advertised as available to let can express an interest in the property by placing a "bid" through the Choice-Based Lettings scheme.
+Applicants who are eligible for a property advertised as available to let can apply for the property by placing a "bid" through the Choice-Based Lettings scheme.
 Applicants will normally only be able to bid for a property suitable for their needs and for which they are eligible.
 This means that applicants will not normally be able to bid for more bedrooms than they need or for properties specifically designated for other groups of applicants (such as the elderly or disabled).
+Applicants will be provided with details of how to bid when they are included on the Oxford Register for Affordable Housing (see the Choice Based Lettings guide on the Council website).